‘Humanitarian response trumps security checks on Ukrainians arriving in Ireland’

 “The Irish people are very seized by a series of atrocities that are going on.
 What we’re witnessing on our screens every evening is really shocking people and there is huge human empathy there to help the women and the children.”

-Speaking on the BBC’s Sunday Morning programme during a two-day visit to London, the Taoiseach said that, of the first wave of those arriving, around two-thirds have family connections in Ireland, but as time goes on fewer have local connections.
+Earlier, speaking on the BBC’s Sunday Morning programme, the Taoiseach said that, of the first wave of those arriving, around two-thirds have family connections in Ireland, but as time goes on fewer have local connections.

 He said Ireland could take in more than 100,000 Ukrainians, adding that, while it will be logistically “very challenging”, there is money in Covid contingency funds that could be used.